Building Permit Requirements

 (15) All temporary or permanent buildings and structures, whether attached or freestanding, shall meet the design loads and anchorage criteria of the International Building Code.
 An applicant for a building permit shall furnish verification of compliance with such design loads and anchorage criteria.

-A minimum of two (2) complete sets of plans, copy of a survey/plat of the property, and a copy of the signed contract for residential and commericial jobs are required when submitting
+A minimum of three (3) complete sets of plans, copy of a survey/plat of the property, and a copy of the signed contract for residential and commericial jobs are required when submitting

 PERMITS ARE NOT ACCEPTED BY FAX.